-Point it at your BizTalk files.
-Get back a deployable Azure project, a gap analysis, and a migration report.
+Point it at your BizTalk files — orchestrations, maps, pipelines, bindings.
+In under 5 minutes, get back a deployable Azure Logic Apps Standard project with workflow.json, gap analysis, and a quality-scored migration report.
+Supports 30+ adapters and all 18 Hohpe & Woolf enterprise integration patterns.
 No deep Azure expertise required.

 npm install -g biztalk-migrate · node 20+